DarraghBuild/nuts/docs/deploy.md

 ### On Heroku:

-Heroku is the perfect solution to host a Nuts instance.
+Build.io is the perfect solution to host a Nuts instance.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)